vaginessa/JSaver/README.md

 # [Known Bugs]
-- Some devices using magisk & certain android verisons (won't get the saved content) (PLANNING TO FIX) [Known affected Device OP9 Pro // Magisk Stable // OOS 11.2.8.8] (All help would be apprecated)
+- Some devices using magisk & certain android versions (won't get the saved content) (PLANNING TO FIX) [Known affected Device OP9 Pro // Magisk Stable // OOS 11.2.8.8] (All help would be apprecated)